 - The centrality of particular identities over class; and

 - The primacy of some other world-historical force than technology.

 Because human beings, above all else, need to meet their material needs before they can satisfy their ideational needs.
-Our needs form a nested hierarchy, from the most causally significant but least morally significant need (survival) to the least causally significant but most morally significant need (freedom):
+Our needs form a nested hierarchy, from the most causally significant need (survival) to the least causally significant but most morally significant need (freedom):

 - Satisfaction, &